Universities, reskilling courses key to tripling S’pore’s AI workforce to 15,000: Experts

 Most of the workers who form the 15,000 are likely to be trained locally.
 This is due to the rising costs of bringing in foreign talent to fill technical roles, said Associate Professor Ben Leong from the NUS School of Computing.

 It is likely that those in the new wave of AI talent will focus on building apps using existing AI models, said Prof Leong.
-Most AI tools today do not need to be developed from scratch, but can work off pre-built application programming interfaces the likes of ChatGPT, allowing those without deep tech skills to enter the field.
+Most AI tools today do not need to be developed from scratch, but can work off pre-built application programming interfaces like ChatGPT, allowing those without deep tech skills to enter the field.

-To prepare students for the demand of AI apps, NUS has introduced courses to teach students to build apps based on ChatGPT and AI image generators like Dall-E and Stable Diffusion.
+To prepare students for the demand for AI apps, NUS has introduced courses to teach students to build apps based on ChatGPT and AI image generators like Dall-E and Stable Diffusion.

 “The new strategy is robust and shows the whole system can work together to support AI development.
 It starts from schools to government supporting the vision by pushing for adequate infrastructure,” said Prof Soujanya.